czymara/czymara.github.io/_pages/research.md

 Working papers
 ------

-- May, A. & Czymara, C. S. (work in progress).
+- May, A. & Czymara, C. S. (under review).
 [Mobilizing identities?
 Longitudinal comparative evidence on national identity, political elite discourses and far-right voting](https://ecpr.eu/Events/Event/PaperDetails/59285).
 - Breznau, N. et al. (under review): [How Many Replicators Does It Take to Achieve Reliability?
 Investigating Researcher Variability in a Crowdsourced Replication](https://osf.io/s9hp7/).

-Research notes, and other publications
+Research notes and other publications
 ------

 -  Nägel, C., Nivette A. & Czymara, C. S. (2022): [The impact of terrorist attacks on trust in institutions: a multi-site natural experiment](https://osf.io/z8cgu/).
 Preregistration.